 - Fresh sprig of mint for garnish

-To make cocktail add four (4) large mint leaves and the mint simple syrup into the bottom of the glass, muddle the mint leaves with a standard muddler, pressing with downward and twisting turns to release the oil from the mint leaves.
+To make the cocktail add four (4) large mint leaves and the mint simple syrup into the bottom of the glass, muddle the mint leaves with a standard muddler, pressing with downward and twisting turns to release the oil from the mint leaves.
 Once this is finished add the Blanco rum and pineapple juice.
 Using a long-handled bar spoon vigorously mix the ingredients for thirty (30) seconds.
-Now add the ice until the glass with halfway filled with ice, top with tonic water and serve.
+Now add the ice until the glass with halfway filled with ice, top with tonic water, and serve.

 - This recipe (with alcohol) is for people 21+ yrs old.
 Please drink responsibly.
 NEVER drink and drive.

 - To make this a non-alcoholic Pineapple "Nojito" - substitute lemon-lime soda (such as Sprite, 7Up, etc.) or chilled grape juice in place of the rum.